Your landlord has to go to court to evict you. Here is the process:

 Step 2: Court Complaint

-If you do not move out, the landlord must file an Eviction Complaint against you in Municipal Court.
+If you do not move out, the landlord can file an Eviction Complaint against you in Municipal Court.
 The Complaint should state the reason your landlord is evicting you and the date/time of the court hearing.
 The Complaint should be sent to you by mail, attached to your door or hand delivered.

 Step 3: Hearing